Apple Sauce Teething Biscuits Recipe | Organic Teething Cookies for Babies | Apple Sauce Recipe Ideas

 - Take them out when they’re ready.
 You’ll know they’re done when they’re crispy on the outside and soft on the inside.
 Make sure that you bite into them first before giving them to your baby.
 You want the texture to be soft enough for your baby’s gums.

-To make this a more well-rounded meal for your newborn, serve these finger-licking teething biscuits up as a side dish with some super nutritious organic baby food packets.
+To make this a well-rounded meal for your newborn, serve these drool-worthy (get it?) teething biscuits up as a side with some chilled organic baby food, like our best-selling Oats n' Berries.

-Either way, your baby and their teething little teeth are going to be absolutely delighted.
+Your baby and their new little teeth are going to be absolutely delighted.